graalvm/workshops/native-image/what-the-dickens/README.md

 If you build a statically linked native executable, you can package the native executable directly into an empty container image, also known as a "scratch" container.

 Another option is to produce what is known as a mostly-statically linked native executable.
 With this, you statically link in all system libraries except for the standard C library, `glibc`.
-With such a native executable you can use a small container, such as Google's Distroless which contains the `glibc` library, some standard files, and SSL security certificates.
+With such a native executable you can use a small container, such as Google's "Distroless" which contains the `glibc` library, some standard files, and SSL security certificates.
 The standard Distroless container is around 20MB in size.

 You will build a mostly-statically linked executable and then package it into a Distroless container.